google/mesop/docs/guides/static-assets.md

 ### Use a custom favicon

-This example shows you how to use a custom favicon in your
+This example shows you how to use a custom favicon in your Mesop app.

 Let's assume you have a directory like this: